VetFamily: Gary Sinise Plays Winning Role in Veterans Advocacy

-Gary Sinise's most famous military role may have been Lieutenant Dan Taylor in "Forest Gump," but these days he's playing a leading role in veterans' advocacy off screen.
+Gary Sinise's most famous military role may have been Lieutenant Dan Taylor in "Forrest Gump," but these days he continues to play a leading role in veterans' advocacy off screen.

 And these transition efforts are not just creating homes, but job opportunities.
 In 2013, he joined the Get Skills to Work (GSTW) organization to announce his home state of Illinois as the first to join the coalition, and he remained a vocal supporter.
 Since then the coalition has brought together employers, industry leaders, educators, and the public sector to help 100,000 veterans get the skills necessary for careers in advanced manufacturing.